 Check that the Do Not Recalculate field is not ticked.

-If this field is ticked, the entitlement has been manually overridden.
+If this field is ticked, the entitlement has been manually overridden by someone within your organisation.

 To fix this: